 If you’ve gotten a prospective student interested enough to provide you with their personal contact information, you should seize the opportunity to continue the conversion and keep them on your site reading your content and continuing their research with you instead of your competitors.

-Thank you pages are the perfect opportunity to provide more information about your program directly on the page, guide the student to start the application process, or to provide additional brand reinforcement that will strengthen their affinity for your school.
+Thank you pages are an integral part of the inbound marketing process.
+They’re the perfect opportunity to provide more information about your program directly on the page, guide the student to start the application process, or to provide additional brand reinforcement that will strengthen their affinity for your school.

 Free Toolkit – Create Student Personas For Your School

 Pulling off a thank you page that keeps the prospect converting is a bit of a science.
 Done well, a thank you page will round out a good experience with your prospective student.
 Done poorly, it will cause a slow leak in the enthusiasm balloon and could even push a prospective student away from your school.

 Before diving into tweaks you can make to make your thank you pages more effective, you might want to consider the user’s context and their stage in their journey.
 What would be the logical next step to guide them to?

 Here are five common scenarios to consider.

 1. After they request more information